John of Tufara: Sainthood

 Following John's death, the brothers of the abbey several times petitioned the pope to make him a saint.
 In a papal bull dated to 3 June 1218, Pope Honorius III directed the bishops of Dragonara and Lucera to investigate John's life and purported miracles.

 Following further requests from the monks, Archbishop Ruggiero of Benevento sent the Bishop of Vulturara—assisted but the Bishops of Dragonara and Montecorvino—to Foiano di Val Fortore in his place.
 They were tasked with retrieving John's remains from the Mazzocca forest (with the monks' help) and consecrating them.
 After his remains were exhumed, on 28 August 1221, the Bishops (led by the Bishop of Vulturara as the oldest) performed the ancient rite of elevatio et translatio corporis officiato.
 By this, John was officially canonised.
 Following the ceremony, a bone from John's right arm was given to the citizens of Tufara who used in a procession to the forest that night.
 Some other relics of the body were kept by the bishops and others given to nearby towns; the remainder of the body was kept in the monastery's altar.
 This was later taken to a church in San Bartolomeo in Galdo to offer protection against a plague outbreak, and remains there today.

 There has been debate over whether John is officially a saint due to his unusual canonization process.
+The 2004 edition of the Roman Martyrology lists John as a Blessed, suggesting his status was not that of a saint.
 However, on 30 October 2013, the Congregation for the Causes of Saints clarified this issue with a communication which declared that he is officially a saint and ought to be venerated as such.
+This affirmed that the ancient rite of elevatio et translatio corporis officiato provided a valid form of canonisation for John.